 Canada Malting Company (CMC)

-This project was funded in part by the Canadian Agriculture Partnership, a five-year federal-provincial-territorial initiative.
+This project was funded in part by the Canadian Agricultural Partnership, a five-year federal-provincial-territorial initiative.